On this page:

 - Bear bait that has been placed at a bear hunting stand or blind in accordance with bear baiting laws

 Illegal equipment: Deer may not be hunted with the use of dogs, artificial lights, snares, traps, airbows, set guns or any firearm using .17 or .22 caliber rimfire cartridges, except that .22 caliber rimfire magnum cartridges are permitted.
-Deer decoys are legal.

 Driving Deer: A person may not participate in a hunt for deer during which an organized or planned effort is made to drive deer.
 Four or more persons working together to move deer constitutes such an effort.